cloudfoundry/app-autoscaler/docs/Readme.md

     Dynamic scaling adjusts the application instance number based on the rules defined on performance metrics.
 It is used to scale application in response to dynamically changing workload

-* Schedued scaling
+* Scheduled scaling

     Scheduled scaling adjusts the application instance number at a predefined time slot.
 It is mainly used when application resource demand is predictable.

 ### Metrics supported for dynamic scaling

 The following metrics are supported right now.
 More metrics and custom metrics will be supported in the near future.

 * memoryused